 located at 15 Seminary Pl., New Brunswick, NJ 08901

 Dr. Bayker received a PhD in History from Rutgers University and a BA in History and LGBTQ Studies from CUNY Brooklyn College.
-He completed a Mellon Fellowship at the Museum of the City of New York where he worked to interpret nineteenth-century history and material culture for diverse audiences.
+He completed a Mellon Fellowship at the Museum of the City of New York where he worked to interpret urban history and material culture for diverse audiences.

-Recent news and presentations
+News and presentations